Disc asymmetry characterisation in JWST-observed galaxies at 1 < z < 4: Results

 \subsection{Asymmetry vs. wavelength and redshift}

 The top panel of Figure~\ref{fig:main_plot_2} compares the (log) median asymmetry in 25 equally distributed rest frame wavelength bins for 243 galaxies expanded through \textbf{\textit{FLEX}}.
 We assume that asymmetry in longer wavelengths (those measured in F444W filter here) is due to `structural asymmetry'\footnote{That is, asymmetry that stems from asymmetry in the mass, rather than the light distribution; refer to Section~\ref{subsec: Structural Asymmetry} for further discussion.}, and $A_1$ in this filter has been subtracted from the asymmetry measurement of other filters.
 This allows us to only investigate the evolution of `star formation asymmetry'\footnote{That is, asymmetry owing to the light distribution, not necessarily reflected in the mass distribution.
 See Section~\ref{subsec:starformationasymmetry} for further discussion.} in disc galaxies.
 Once the bins have been determined and equally populated, the median $A_{1}$ value and error bars are determined in each bin.
 Here, the error bars represent the $1 \sigma$ range of values and not the uncertainty on the mean.
-The strong inverse relationship suggests that the asymmetry of galaxies appears higher at shorter wavelengths.
-This is analogous to Figure~\ref{fig:main_plot_1} which confirms that at shorter wavelengths the determined asymmetry metric is probing new clumpy stellar formation.
+To better visualise the underlying trends, we show the log of all median $A_{1}$ values, with uncertainties computed in linear space and plotted as the log values.
+The strong inverse relationship (R$^{2}=0.887$) suggests that the asymmetry of galaxies appears higher at shorter wavelengths.
+This is analogous to Figure~\ref{fig:main_plot_1} and Figure~\ref{fig:expansion_grid} which confirms that at shorter wavelengths the determined asymmetry metric is probing new clumpy stellar formation.
 The longer wavelengths (last bin) in Figure~\ref{fig:main_plot_2} is dominated by low stellar mass galaxies located at low redshifts as seen in Figure~\ref{fig:dataset}.
 Hence, Figure~\ref{fig:main_plot_2} quantifies the change in median asymmetry for the last bin when considering different mass cuts.
 Given the practicalities of the mass sample we have, galaxies with a stellar mass $< 10^{8.2} {\rm M}_\odot$ were excluded (grey points in Figure~\ref{fig:main_plot_2}).